tsmp-falcon-platform/ci-bundle-utils/README.md

   Diff two YAML directories or files.

 Options:
-  -s, --sources DIRECTORY  The directories or files to be diffed.
+  -s, --sources PATH  The directories or files to be diffed.
   --help              Show this message and exit.
 ------------------------------------------------------------------------------------------------------------------------
 Usage: bundleutils diff-merged [OPTIONS]